 The top ring is half transparent to allow your baby to see the beads contained within that will make a rattling sound and that alone will be a source of entertainment.
 You may find that your toddler puts them all together and then keeps the rattle ring with him, he likes it so much.
 The base is also designed for wibbly-wobbly play that they’re bound to enjoy.

 This classic toy is certainly a well-loved one, as well.
-It has nearly 1,000 customer reviews earning it an overall rating of 4.8 stars on Amazon.
+It has over 4,000 customer reviews earning it an overall rating of 4.9 stars on Amazon.
 With numbers like those, it’s no wonder this is such a popular item among parents for stacking rings for their babies; and we’re confident they’ll please your baby, too.

 Fisher-Price Brilliant Basics Rock-a-Stack Key Features: